Did a prayer meeting really bring down the Berlin Wall and end the Cold War?

 "The over-riding feeling on the day was fear," she said.

 "I had lost custody of my children for a while and they even threatened to put my youngest daughter into a children's home.
-The official documents said I was unfit as a mother because I was involved in extremist groups."'We are the people'
+The official documents said I was unfit as a mother because I was involved in extremist groups."

 Up to 8,000 crowded into St Nicholas Church, including members of the feared Stasi (secret police) who had been sent to occupy it.